uivjs/vue-markdown-preview/core/README.md

 ## Security

 Use of `vue-markdown-preview` is secure by default.
-Overwriting `transformLinkUri` to something insecure will open you up to XSS vectors.
+Overwriting `transformLinkUri` or `transformImageUri` to something insecure will open you up to XSS vectors.
 Furthermore, the `remarkPlugins`, `rehypePlugins`, and components you use may be insecure.

 To make sure the content is completely safe, even after what plugins do, use [`rehype-sanitize`](https://github.com/rehypejs/rehype-sanitize).
 It lets you define your own schema of what is and isn’t allowed.